 About Us

-WCGMD is a volunteer IRS 501(c)(3) nonprofit organization founded in 2019 and headquartered in Annapolis, Maryland, the seat of state government.
+World Class Grads—Maryland, Inc. (WCGMD) is a volunteer IRS 501(c)(3) nonprofit organization founded in 2019 and headquartered in Annapolis, Maryland, the seat of state government.
 We are an independent group of highly skilled and experienced members of the public and private sectors of our state’s economy, who came together to support and promote educational reform.
 We studied the recommendations of the Kirwan Commission embedded in the Blueprint for Maryland’s Future legislation that was enacted in 2021.
 Upon evaluation we determined to fully support the Blueprint’s plan to transform Maryland’s education systems as the very best opportunity to prepare ALL students for 21st Century careers and satisfying lives.

 WCGMD is pro-active.
 After deep analysis we act as a catalyst for the long-term success of the Kirwan Commission’s “call to action.”
 We review and analyze data, link with others working with these and related areas and we meet with public officials to promote the successful implementation of the Blueprint and transformation of education in Maryland.